Search

 • Finding the best ways to get new customers at the right time.

-• Tracking what's working and making intelligent data-driven decisions.
+• Tracking what's working and making intelligent data-driven decisions via AMC.

 Sponsored Products are still the top way to get sales on Amazon, but they have changed a lot.
 Sponsored Products are especially effective for a successful product launch, helping sellers quickly reach relevant audiences from day one.
-They are not simply better looking in 2025; they work better, too:
+They are not simply better looking in 2026; they work better, too.
+Sponsored Products function as a "customer matching" engine:

-• Sponsored Products now adjust where and how your ads appear based on shopper behavior.
+• Sponsored Products now adjust where and how your ads appear based on real-time intent signals and shopper behavior, rather than just keyword strings.

-• Sponsored Display now helps at every step of the buying journey, even reaching people outside of Amazon.
+• Sponsored Display now helps at every step of the buying journey, reaching audiences both on and off Amazon with improved "predictive pacing" to maximize evening conversion spikes.

-• In-store screens at Amazon Fresh give you new ways to connect with shoppers in real life.
+• In-store screens at Amazon Fresh and smart grocery carts provide new ways to connect with shoppers during their physical shopping journeys.

 All in all, instead of using just one ad type, brands are combining them to guide shoppers from first look to final purchase.